Regisle/TimelessJewelData/README.md

 Data files are uint8 arrays (1 byte per node+seed), where array[node_id_INDEX * jewel_seed_Size + jewel_seed] = index_of_Change
 node_id_INDEX is given by node_indices.csv
-jewel_seed_Size is the number of seeds for a given jewel (note elegent hubris is divided by 20) jewel_seed is self explanatory  (note elegent hubris is divided by 20) index_of_Change is dependant on value,
+jewel_seed_Size is the number of seeds for a given jewel (note elegant hubris is divided by 20) jewel_seed is self explanatory  (note elegant hubris is divided by 20) index_of_Change is dependant on value,
 	additions are index_of_Change = _rid in alternate_passive_additions.json
 	replacements are index_of_Change = _rid - 94 in alternate_passive_additions.json
 	if no change is made to the node then index is 249

-Glorious Vanity not included becouse its more complex (and around 50% larger than the other 4 combined)
+Glorious Vanity not included because it's more complex (and around 50% larger than the other 4 combined)

 The suggested method for parsing it is to convert it to the above described unit8 array, create a list of valid notables you want (by above index) (only do 1 jewel socket at a time)